"I have to give a deposition. What should I do"?

 The other attorney probably knows what your explanation is, or does not care.
 You can give your explanation later, with your own lawyer helping you make sure you get your whole story out, but during direct examination in your deposition is not the time.
 Explaining your answer in direct will make the deposition last forever.

-And we say "Let truth be your armor, your sword and your shield."
-Not only is honesty the best policy, it is the most rewarding, financially, and morally.
+Honesty the best policy, and the most rewarding, financially, and morally.
 Never try to improve your case by stating what you think works better.
-Also, the truth is a huge time saver.
+The truth is a huge time and stress saver.
+Tell your lawyers the truth to start with, and let them worry about it.